Across the United States, 35% of households are renting.

 1. You can get a mortgage comparable to your rent.

 The first and simplest question potential buyers need to ask is if mortgage payments fit into their monthly budgets.
 If you’re currently renting, compare your rent to your potential mortgage.
-If you need help adding all the components, check out SELCO’s Mortgage Calculator to help put together an initial estimate.
+If you need help adding all the components, check out SELCO’s Mortgage Calculators to help put together an initial estimate.

 Even if the mortgage is a bit higher than your rent, keep in mind that mortgages have a few advantages.
 For one, most are built around fixed rates.
 This means that your monthly payments won’t increase over time.
 “Rent,” Mike reminds us, “only ever goes up.”
 Additionally, rent has no chance of any return on investment, while the value of your home can (and usually does) rise.